Please read the following information carefully before applying to perform at Peoples’

 PVC has three requirements for booking acts to play at the café: performance quality,

-political content and an audience base in NYC.
+social issue content and an audience base in NYC.
 Please consider whether you believe you

 meet all three of these criteria before applying to perform.